 A tensor image is a special kind of image array, in which all images are of the same dimensionality and size.
 If this is the case, istensor returns non-zero (true).
 For these special arrays, some arithmetic operations are defined: +, -, , . and ./.
 They are applied to the arrays in the expected way (that is, tensor by tensor, not image by image).

-The pixels of a curl det divergence eig_largest eye inner inv norm outer rotate smooth trace tensor image can also be indexed, returning a new tensor image.
+The pixels of a tensor image can be indexed like a normal image, returning a new tensor image.
 To get the array at a single pixel, use the double function on it.
 For example, say A is a tensor image.
-Then $A\{1\}$ is an image with the first tensor component as pixel values, A(0,0) is a tensor image with a single pixel, and double(A(0,0)) is a MATLAB array with the tensor values at the first pixel.
+Then A{1} is an image with the first tensor component as pixel values, A(0,0) is a tensor image with a single pixel, and double(A(0,0)) is a MATLAB array with the tensor values at the first pixel.
 This indexing is not allowed on image arrays that are not tensors.

-Note that the functions size and ndims make no exception for tensor images, and work on the array itself, not on the images in it.
-Thus, they return the size and dimensionality of the tensors, not of the image.
-To get the size of the image, extract one of the images from the array and apply size to it:
+Note that the functions size, length, ndims and end make no exception for tensor images, and work on the array itself, not on the images in it.
+Thus, as mentioned in Section 4.6, use the function imsize to obtain the size in pixels of a tensor image, and imarsize to obtain the size of the tensor at each pixel.